 The haunted Cortijo Jurado in Malaga, Andalusia

-On the outskirts of Malaga you can find a mansion that has lied in ruins for decades.
-It belonged to the most powerful families of Malaga, and is touted as the most active paranormal hotspot of the city.
+On the outskirts of Malaga, you can find a mansion that has to lay in ruins for decades.
+It belonged to the most powerful families of Malaga and is touted as the most active paranormal hotspot of the city.
 The mansion’s haunted history starts with the disappearance of five girls whose bodies were found near the mansion, covered in strange wounds.
 Rumours of satanic rituals by the owners of the mansion soon spread among the locals.

 The mysterious disappearances in La Mussara, Tarragona

 La Mussara is a small ghost town in Tarragona, abandoned by its inhabitants decades ago.
 The town itself may look unassuming, but locals know better than to wander around La Mussara and its surroundings.

 If you decide to pay the ruins a visit, locals may warn you that it’s likely that you may never return.
 That is because, over the past years, several people have disappeared from La Mussara without a trace.
 What happened to them is unknown, but the local legend says that when the fog covers the countryside around La Mussara, it causes gateways to another world to open, which will swallow any unsuspecting hikers, for them to become trapped in this other reality.

 The fog seems to cause other strange and paranormal phenomena in La Mussara too.
 People have reported hearing disembodied voices, seeing strange figures and even hearing the church bells ring, even though the bell tower has been completely empty for years.
 If you are visiting Tarragona, the hiking routes near La Mussara are absolutely amazing and highly recommended.
 You can explore the ruins of the village and discover the amazing landscape of Northern Spain.
 But if you see fog appearing it

 The Ghosts of the Reina Sofía Museum, Madrid